fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 #### .NET Tasks

-.NET Tasks require that you create and share Cancellation Tokens with all sub-Tasks.
+.NET Tasks do not have any intrinsic handling of `CancellationToken`s; you are responsible for passing `CancellationToken`s down the call hierarchy to all sub-Tasks.

     open System
     open System.Threading